appscode/third-party-tools/monitoring/prometheus/operator/README.md

-# Deploy CoreOS Prometheus Operator
+# Deploy Prometheus Operator

-CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native ways to deploy and configure the Prometheus server.
+[Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) provides simple and Kubernetes native ways to deploy and configure the Prometheus server.
 This tutorial will show you how to deploy CoreOS prometheus-operator.
-You can also follow the official docs to deploy Prometheus operator from [here](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md).
+You can also follow the official docs to deploy Prometheus operator from [here](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md).

 ## Deploy Prometheus Operator